Authentication

 Step 4: Forward the user to approve the request tokens

 Once you have valid request tokens, the user needs to be forwarded back to Schoology.
-This step accomplishes two things: the user approves your access to his/her account information, and the system associates the tokens with the user's UID.
+This step accomplishes two things: the user approves your access to his/her account information, and the system associates the tokens with the user’s UID.
 If they are not yet logged into Schoology when they are forwarded, they will be asked to log in before approving your application.
-The $this->_domain ensures that the user is directed back to the domain from which he/she accessed Schoology (which might not necessarily be www.schoology.com).
-See "Handling Domains" for more details.
+The $this->_domain ensures that the user is directed back to the domain from which he/she accessed Schoology (which might not necessarily be app.schoology.com).
+See ”Handling Domains” for more details.

 if(!isset($_GET['oauth_token'])){